thegazettedata/static-content/readme.md

 #Static content

-This is our working directory of static content we've built for the Gazette.
+This is our working directory of random static content we've built for the Gazette.

 ##Installation
 First you need to make sure a few things are installed on your computer.
 If you are using a Mac, do the following: